 Capital assets include land, construction in progress, buildings, structures, improvements, roads and runways, equipment, and capitalized interest during construction periods before adoption of GASB Statement 89.
 Capital assets are net of related accumulated depreciation.
-Significant capital asset additions in the current period included the renovations of the departures ticket lobby, completion of the main terminal's renovations, new snow removal equipment, and various road and runway projects.
-A summary of capital assets by category and the associated accumulated depreciation as of June 30, 2018, 2017, and 2016, as well as a schedule of additions and retirements for the years ended June 30, 2018, 2017, and 2016, are included as follows:
+Significant capital asset additions in the current period included refurbishing a portion of the primary runway along with replacing its centerline lights, the first phase of replacement of all of the passenger loading bridges, and design work of the new parking garage D. A summary of capital assets by category and the associated accumulated depreciation as of June 30, 2019, 2018, and 2017, as well as a schedule of additions and retirements for the years ended June 30, 2019, 2018, and 2017, are included as follows: